How former NBA player Iman Shumpert, the ‘underdog’ of ‘Dancing With the Stars,’ defied the odds and won the show

 “There’s a reason why you’ve come the furthest than any other NBA basketball player ever — because you create these amazing moments.
 I’m so proud of you,” Derek Hough said after Shumpert’s tango, a clear indication of how much he had improved over the season.
 “That was fantastic.”

 Still, Shumpert had no illusions about his standings before Monday’s finale.
 “I might be the underdog, but I’m still in game mode,” he said in an introductory video.
-But after a cha-cha and foxtrot fusion, even Goodman had to admit that Shumpert brought down the house.
+But after a cha-cha and fox trot fusion, even Goodman had to admit that Shumpert brought down the house.

 “At the top of the show, you said you’re an underdog.
 Well, sometimes, underdogs bite back,” Goodman said as the audience cheered.
 “And that is what you have done tonight.”